dkilmer/letter_boxed_solver/README.md

 * This is the first program I've written in Rust.
 It's probably not very good code.
 * The program uses a kind of interesting "word mask" technique, where each letter present in a word is encoded as a binary digit.
 This allows really fast comparisons between words to see if they contain the same letters.
+* The program handles normal four-sided letter-boxed puzzles, but it can also solve any puzzle with three or more sides.